Looking for some tips to reduce plastic waste? Right this way, my friend!

-Plastic and plastic waste is pervasive.
+Plastic waste is pervasive.
 Just this week it was reported that scientists have found plastic particles in tap water around the world.
 This is a pretty horrible thought, don’t you think?

 As with anything, reducing plastic waste is about changing habits.
 Therefore it can take time for those habits to stick.
 My best advice is to go easy on yourself and take things at a comfortable pace:

 I’m personally not a massive straw user, but my kids love a straw.
 What I have found they are more likely to drink a cup of water if they have a straw.
 Kid logic!
 We have managed to switch to stainless steel straws (from &Keep) without complaint.

 If you are drinking something a little thicker than water or juice (or gin!) – say a smoothie – you might want to invest in a little brush to keep your straws clean.
 Otherwise, you can pop them in the dishwasher or hand wash them in the sink.
 Easy peasy!

 There are heaps of great reusable sanitary protection out there, allowing you to find the right option for you.
 I have been trying to get to grips with Intimina’s Lily Cup, but if cups aren’t for you there are a plethora of options, from washable sanitary towels to sponges.
 If this swap isn’t for you, then there are heaps of more accessible eco-friendly period products that you can try – from organic cotton tampons to plastic-free sanitary pads.

 With the 5p carrier bag charge already seeing impressive results it seems so many people are ditching the carrier bags.
 I admit it can be tricky to always remember to keep a bag on you.
 I try and keep a small foldable shopping bag in my regular bag, and also keep shopping bags in the boot of my car so that I’m less likely to be caught out.